 Why Is King Charles III Visiting Front Royal, Virginia?
-And Why It Makes Sense
+Why It Makes Sense

 Preparations underway in downtown Front Royal, Virginia ahead of the visit from King Charles III and Queen Camilla